HalbonLabs/CodeGuardPro/README.md

 1. Install the extension from VS Code marketplace
 2. Open a project in VS Code
-3. The Quality Hub panel will appear in the Explorer sidebar
+3. The CodeGuard Pro panel will appear in the Explorer sidebar
 4. Click any tool to start analysis

 ### Quick Start

 1. **Open Command Palette** (`Ctrl+Shift+P`)
-2. Search for "Quality Hub"
+2. Search for "CodeGuard Pro"
-3. Run `Quality Hub: Lint & Fix Code` to start
+3. Run `CodeGuard Pro: Lint & Fix Code` to start
-4. Check the **Quality Hub panel** in Explorer for more tools
+4. Check the **CodeGuard Pro panel** in Explorer for more tools
 5. Monitor the **status bar** for quick access

 ## 📈 Development